fjz345/zaoai/README.md

 ![alt text](img/showcase2.png)

 # This project is still in its infancy stage
-At this moment it can only:
-    1. Create neural network that can perform backpropegation
+Features at this moment:
+    * Create neural networks with any graph layout
-    2. Train that network
+    * Train that network using backpropegation
-    3. Provides a interactive UI
+    * Provides a interactive UI
+    * SIMD optimized (30 epochs for [784, 100, 10] network takes a few seconds locally)

 # Goal of this application:
 Input a anime video file, add chapter timestamps for it for OP start/end & ED start/end.